-In 2019, the City of Syracuse helped revise the Onondaga County Multi-Jurisdictional Hazard Mitigation Plan (HMP), which provides a guide for identifying mitigation strategies for all forms of hazards, including flooding, that affect the County, City, and other local municipalities.
-The City adopted the HMP in August 2019, which included a number of mitigation initiatives to reduce flood risk.
+In 2020, the City of Syracuse adopted the Onondaga County Multi-Jurisdictional Hazard Mitigation Plan (HMP), which identified mitigation strategies for all forms of hazards, including flooding, that affect the County, City, and other local municipalities.
 Adoption of this plan facilitates coordination with the New York State Emergency Management Office and FEMA, and provides opportunities for hazard mitigation funding from state and federal sources.
+The Onondaga County HMP will be updated and revised in 2025.